Somalia: Tourism

+Aerial view of the shoreline at Lido Beach in Mogadishu, August 2020.

 Somalia has a number of local attractions, consisting of historical sites, beaches, waterfalls, mountain ranges and national parks.
 The tourist industry is regulated by the national Ministry of Tourism.
 The autonomous Puntland and Somaliland regions maintain their own tourism offices.
 The Somali Tourism Association (SOMTA) also provides consulting services from within the country on the national tourist industry.
 As of March 2015, the Ministry of Tourism and Wildlife of the South West State announced that it is slated to establish additional game reserves and wildlife ranges.
-The United States Government recommends travelers to not travel to Somalia.

-Notable sights include the Laas Geel caves containing Neolithic rock art; the Cal Madow, Golis Mountains and Ogo Mountains; the Iskushuban and Lamadaya waterfalls; and the Hargeisa National Park, Jilib National Park, Kismayo National Park and Lag Badana National Park.